Yoga Anatomy

 The Skeleton

-The human body is built from approximately 206 bones (approximate because that too can vary between people).
+The human body is built from approximately 206 bones.
 About a quarter of these bones are in the hands and feet, which typically contain 53 bones altogether.
+For yoga practitioners, understanding the skeleton clarifies where movement is structurally possible and where forcing range of motion will create strain leading to compensatory movement rather than true mobility.

 Places where one bone meets with another bone are called joints, and these are even more important when learning about movement.
 Each unique human has around 300 joints.

 In yoga, movement in the axial skeleton occurs in the spine and ribcage.
-The spine has three sections which differ in structure and movement.
-They are the cervical spine (neck), thoracic spine (upper back) and lumbar spine (lower back).
+The spine has three sections that differ in structure and movement.
+They are the cervical spine (neck), thoracic spine (upper back), and lumbar spine (lower back).
 During yoga asana, the three regions of the spine work together to produce the required range of motion.

 The anatomy of the spine